-This Couple's Pastel Wedding Color Scheme is Totally Dreamy | Washingtonian (DC)
+This Couple's Pastel Wedding Color Scheme Is Totally Dreamy | Washingtonian (DC)

 Guests were encouraged to toss petals during the recessional.

-Ceremony programs and other wedding-day signage and stationery featured watercolor details and helped evoke a light and airy feel.
+Ceremony programs and other wedding-day signage featured watercolor details and helped evoke a light and airy feel.

 The hanging floral display was both Becky and Tommy’s favorite wedding detail.